libetl/local-traffic/README.md

 ## how to change mappings to local / non-local

 1. Open `.local-traffic.json`
-2. Edit the matches (keys) and target hosts (values).
+2. Edit the mapping keys and downstream urls
-3. No need to restart the server after editing.
+3. See the status update in the terminal, that's it.

 ## all the options